 - Voice assistant devices bring a new interaction model, and users do not always interact with such devices face-to-face as with other types of devices.
-Learning more about where people place their VA devices will inform the design of suitable GUIs.
+Learning more about users’ smart speaker placement will inform the design of suitable GUIs.

 - The objective of the study was to get more data about the context in which the Mark II device will be used and to support the adoption of either a more traditional mobile GUI or an “oversized” GUI (the company has previews of both).